anoma/nspec/docs/architecture-2/engines/pinger.md

 ## Overall Philosophy

 The Pinger Engine is designed to provide a functionality of a scheduled Mempool executor.
-Keeping track of the Mempool Engine address and the timer set, it calls for the Mempool to execute every specified ammount of time.
+Keeping track of the Mempool Engine address and the timer set, it calls for the Mempool to execute every specified amount of time.

 ## Initialization

 The Engine requires one input, namely the Mempool address.
 The user may also provide a non-negative integer for the time information of the engine.
 If no argument is given, we assume that no timer is set.

 ## State